am-ma-rah/Code_Snippets/README.md

 # DeepLearning
-This repository provides the general useful codes in python.
+- This repository provides the general useful codes in python.
+- Short are easy python functions povides quick and smooth solutions.